Absolute Power (film): Plot

-Whitney tricks Russell into wearing Christy's diamond necklace during a White House event.
 Suspecting that Kate must know the truth, Richmond decides she must be eliminated.
-When Whitney learns from Frank that the Secret Service has taken over surveillance of Kate, he races back to Washington, D.C. to protect her.
-Collins then begins ramming Kate's car near a cliff edge, Whitney arrives and pins Collin's vehicle but not before Kate's car falls off a cliff, but she survives.
-Collin tries again to kill Kate at the hospital with a poison-filled syringe, but Whitney subdues him with a syringe of his own.
-Collin pleads for mercy, but Whitney delivers a fatal dose.
+When Luther learns from Frank that the Secret Service is surveilling Kate, he races back to D.C. to protect her.
+Collin rams Kate's car over a cliff edge.
+Luther arrives too late, but Kate survives.
+Collin tries again to kill her at the hospital with a poison-filled syringe, but is killed by Luther.